 Transportation and driving

-From driving to buses to walking or riding your bike, there are various accessible ways to take you around the city of Kelowna and neighbouring communities.
+From driving to buses to walking or riding your bike, there are various accessible ways to take you around the city of Kelowna and neighboring communities.

 The Kelowna transit system has service throughout the City of Kelowna as well as servicing the communities of West Kelowna, Lake Country, Vernon and Peachland.
 There's also an Express rapidBus that runs through Kelowna directly to UBC Okanagan.